Virtual Reality (VR) is creating gigantic waves in the healthcare industry.

 The use of VR is accelerating at a pace that can change the overall face of the healthcare segment.
 Here’s a quick snapshot of some trending applications of VR in healthcare.

-• Treating chronic pain: Medical VR has proved efficient in curing chronic pain.
-Many software developers have created software to deflect the ailing patients’ minds to focus more on VR worlds, alleviating stress.
+• Treating chronic pain: Medical VR has proved efficient in alleviating chronic pain.
+Many software developers have created programs that deflect patients’ minds to focus more on VR worlds, alleviating stress.

-• Tackle memory loss: It is estimated that there 5 million cases of Alzheimer’s disease in America alone.
+• Tackling memory loss: It is estimated that there are 5 million cases of Alzheimer’s disease in America alone.
 Memory loss can be a difficult situation, and neuroscientists are leveraging VR to tackle such scenarios.

-• Enhanced surgeries: One of the most promising elements VR brings to the medical industry is using 3D models by surgeons to plan operations.
+• Enhancing surgeries: One of the most promising elements VR brings to the medical industry is the use of 3D models by surgeons to plan operations.
 Surgeons can get a full picture with 3D images in real-time and perform successful surgeries.

 • Treating autism: VR is also effectively helping individuals with autism and Asperger’s syndrome.
 Mobile VR helps investigate social interactions with autistic kids by including virtual characters.

-• Post-Covid rehab: VR technology provides an excellent environment during this COVID-19 period for effective rehabilitation.
+• Post-COVID rehab: VR technology provides an excellent environment for effective rehabilitation during this COVID-19 period.
 Patients can be home-treated to soothe the after-effects of the coronavirus.

 The Future of VR in Healthcare

 Virtual reality has already helped reshape the medical field.
-The top companies have continuously brought use cases that have pioneering takeaways.
+The top companies have continuously brought use cases with pioneering takeaways.

 As C-suite leaders, it is interesting to stay abreast of the progress.
 The innovations and latest trends in VR are promising.